 iBeaver

-Download the iBeaver app to report sightings of beaver and beaver signs such as dams, lodges, tree chews, tracks, and coexistence efforts.
-Specific location data is available to researchers, and the general public can review sightings in this easy to navigate map.
+Download the iBeaver app to report beaver sightings and signs such as dams, lodges, tree chews, tracks, and coexistence efforts.
+Specific location data is available to researchers, and the general public can review sightings in this easy-to-navigate map.

 iNaturalist